delapuente/gitincouples/bob.md

 $ cd marsroverkata
 ```

-As we cloned from a repository, an automatically added remote called `origin` is already
+As we cloned from a repository, an automatically remote called `origin` is already
 set.
 To see it:

 ```bash